danisss9/Lite/README.md

 dotnet run --project Example
 ```

 The example serves the `Example/resources/` folder on `http://localhost:4444` and opens it in a `BrowserWindow`.
-The demo page includes typography, buttons, form inputs, a counter, and a todo list.
+The demo page covers typography, inline text elements, lists, forms, flexbox layouts, tables, positioning, z-index, overflow clipping, and percentage sizing.

 ---